-We all know that how we see, our perception of it determines our experience in it.
+We all know that how we see determines what we experience (I’ll explain this more in the episode).
 The same is true about relationships, money, our goals, and our business.
 This means the reason if we haven’t been able to progress beyond a specific ceiling in our life or business it’s connected to a perspective or belief that is keeping us from going to the next level.

 Neuroscience confirms that our self-talk whether destructive, helpful, truth-centered, productive, edifying, or harmful is 100$ connected to our choices.
 The choices we make shape our experiences in life and ultimately create who we are.
 If you want your business to grow or your life to change for the better this is an episode you’ll want to store in your back pocket forever!